mattgrobelny/Newbler-Parameter-Sweep/README.md

 - [x] Output scores report for each assembly and the corresponding parameter combination
 - [x] Perform analysis on scores report (print graphs)
 - [x] Suggest recommended assembly parameters for specific .sff file based on scores
-- [x] Improve Parameter parsing and add default parameters
+- [x] Improve parameter parsing and add default parameters